-The Driving Assistant feature combines the camera-based systems Lane Departure Warning and Approach and Pedestrian Warning with City Brake Activation.
+The Driving Assistant feature combines the camera-based systems Lane Departure Warning and approach control and person warning with light city braking function.

 The Lane Departure Warning detects lane markings and alerts the driver to an unintentional lane change at speeds above approx. 70 km/h by means of vibrations in the steering wheel.
 The warning is not activated if the lane change is deliberate, that is, when the turn indicator has been activated.

-Whereas the Approach Warning with City Brake Activation detects vehicles, the Pedestrian Warning with City Brake Activation reacts to pedestrians.
-If a vehicle ahead brakes heavily, your BMW responds immediately if the Approach Warning is activated.
+Whereas the approach control warning with light city braking function detects vehicles, the person warning with light city braking function reacts to pedestrians.
+If a vehicle ahead brakes heavily, your BMW responds immediately if the approach control warning is activated.
 The system operates in steps.
 A warning symbol is first displayed, then the symbol begins blinking and an acoustic warning is emitted, and finally the brakes are lightly applied (when travelling at speeds under 60 km/h).
-The Pedestrian Warning operates at speeds between 10 and 60 km/h and emits a single-level warning in the event of acute danger.
-If the system warns of a potential collision, the brakes aren simultaneously preconditioned for a faster response.
+The person warning operates at speeds between 10 and 60 km/h and emits a single-level warning in the event of acute danger.
+If the system warns of a potential collision, the brakes are simultaneously preconditioned for a faster response.
 In the event of an emergency, the system applies the brakes.
 This function can be limited by darkness and fog.